General Many-Body Perturbation Framework for Moir\'e Systems: S4. approximations

 Our implementation of $GW$ approximations consider only the diagonal part of self-energy.
 The quasiparticle energies can be then obtained using linear expansion in self-energy

 where $Z_{n\btk}$ is the quasiparticle weight, accounting for interaction renormalization effects of quasiparticles

 A one-shot $GW$ calculation, commonly referred to as the $G_0W_0$ scheme \cite{aryasetiawan-gw-rpp98,hybertsen-GW0-prb-1986}, often provides already significant corrections to quasiparticle energies.
 A relatively inexpensive improvement is to update the HF energies in Eq.~\eqref{eq:qp_diagonal} with the quasiparticle energies and iterate until convergence.
-This eigenvalue-only $GW$ scheme (EV-$GW$) \cite{surh-EVGW-prb-1991}, which is what we use to obtain Fig.~\ref{fig:R5G_HF_GW}(b), systematically improves the accuracy of quasiparticle energies compared to $G_0W_0$, especially when the initial HF energies are far from the final quasiparticle energies.
+This eigenvalue-only $GW$ scheme (EV-$GW$) \cite{surh-EVGW-prb-1991}, which is what we use to obtain the figures in the main text, systematically improves the accuracy of quasiparticle energies compared to $G_0W_0$, especially when the initial HF energies are far from the final quasiparticle energies.

-The off-diagonal part of the self-energy can be included by taking its Hermitian component, as done in the $QPGW$ scheme \cite{schilfgaarde-QPGW-prl-2006,kotani-QPGW-prb-2007}.
+The off-diagonal part of the self-energy can be included by taking its Hermitian component, as done in the quasiparticle self-consistent $GW$ ($QSGW$) scheme \cite{schilfgaarde-QPGW-prl-2006,kotani-QPGW-prb-2007}.
 Previous studies indicate that gaps obtained by different $GW$ schemes differ by at most 10\% \cite{hybertsen-GW0-prb-1986,hybertsen-GW-prl-1985}, which corresponds to 1\;meV in our case.
 Our calculations given in Table~\ref{tab:GW} show consistent results across different $GW$ schemes without significant discrepancies \cite{rodl-vertex_GW-prb-2015,bruneval-compareGW-prb-2006}.
 Therefore, in our theory, we adopt the EV-$GW$ scheme, calculating $GW$ quasiparticle bands separately, as we only consider the diagonal part of the self-energy.

 At this stage, advanced $GW$ schemes are not crucial for several reasons.
 First, more complex methods do not necessarily improve the results, as cancellation effects between various vertex corrections can occur \cite{kotani-QPGW-prb-2007, bobbert-vertex_GW-prb-1994, kutepov-vertex_GW-prb-2016}.
 Consequently, such methods often yield results that are comparable to those from $G_0 W_0$ \cite{delsole-GWGamma-prb-1994, mahan-GWGamma-prl-1989}.
 Additionally, the off-diagonal part of the self-energy is usually less important, as shown in Fig.~\ref{fig:MPAfit_smallq} and Fig.~\ref{fig:MPAfit_largeq}, since the converged wavefunctions typically resemble the HF wavefunctions.